andrey-mokhov/graphql-php/docs/en/spiral/additional-types.md

 ];
 ```

-The `'additionalTypes'` configuration option must be an array and contain values ​​with numeric or
+The `'additionalTypes'` configuration option must be an array and contain values with numeric or
 string keys.
 If the key is a number, then the value is expected to be a string - the name of the class,
 defining a GraphQL type.
 If the key is a string, then the key is interpreted by the library as a class name,
 defining a GraphQL type, and the key value(s) as an alias(s) of the GraphQL type, and aliases can